 The dominant paradigm in development management is the intervention in the form of a transfer of aid by an external agency/donor and the oversight of the related project cycle, i.e. project identification, planning (formulation and appraisal), implementation and monitoring, and evaluation.Know More

-Two principles included in QA are: "Fit for purpose", the product should be suitable for the intended purpose; and "Right first time", mistakes should be eliminated.Know More
+QA includes two principles: "fit for purpose," which means that the product should be suitable for the intended purpose, and "right first time," which means that mistakes should be avoided.Know More

 Project management is the discipline of planning, organizing, motivating, and controlling resources to achieve specific goals.
 A project is a temporary endeavor with a defined beginning and end, typically to bring about beneficial change or added value.

 The temporary nature of projects stands in contrast with business as usual, which are repetitive, permanent, or semi-permanent functional activities to produce products or services.Know More

 Centers of excellence provide leadership, Christianization, best practices, research, professional support, and/or training for specific fields of expertise to groups, facilities, or entities.